bharadwaj-raju/TextSuggest/README.md

     custom=%2+3

-And whenever you type 'command' into TextSuggest, 5 will be inserted.
+And whenever you type 'custom' into TextSuggest, 5 will be inserted.

 # Other langauges